You can technically drive a nail with a wrench. It works, sort of, but you'll spend more time and effort than if you'd just used a hammer.

 What a proper tool actually does

-Add a meal → ingredients automatically go to the shopping list.
-Assign gear to someone → they get notified.
-Change the meeting time → everyone sees it without you having to post in three different places.
+Instead of building that structure yourself across five different apps, you use the structure that already exists.
+Add a meal and its ingredients automatically go to the shopping list.
+Assign gear to someone and they get notified.
+Change the meeting time and everyone sees it without you having to post in three different places.

 The coordination problem

 Group trips aren't really about gear lists or cost splitting or meal plans.
-They're about getting a bunch of people aligned on a shared plan.
+They're about getting a bunch of people aligned on a shared plan, and that's a coordination problem.
+Coordination problems get easier when everyone is looking at the same thing.

 Right now, your trip information is scattered.
 Some people check the spreadsheet, some people only read WhatsApp, someone bookmarked the Google Doc and never opens it.
 Getting everyone on the same page requires constant effort from whoever's organising.